aptly-io/psga/README.md

 ### Example with a Controller

-It's not very functional (without using any PySimpleGUI functionality).
+It shows PSGA's concept without using any PySimpleGUI functionality.
-But it illustrates the use of a `Controller` in combination with the `action` decorator and `Dispatcher`.
+It illustrates the use of a `Controller` in combination with the `action` decorator and a `Dispatcher`.

 ```python
 from psga import Controller, Dispatcher, action